modxcms/revolution/_build/test/README.md

 * `$properties['mysql_string_username']= '';` database username
 * `$properties['mysql_string_password']= '';` database password

-from the commandline change to the test directory and run `phpunit`
+From the commandline at the root of the project, run `composer run-script phpunit`